pcvonz/godot_workshop_01/README.md

 Before we create a new node, let's learn some vocab.

-* A node is the basic element for creating games in Godot.
+* A node is the basic element for creating a game in Godot.
 * Scenes are compositions of Nodes.

 ![scene](http://docs.godotengine.org/en/stable/_images/tree.png)